Naomi242322007/historicrdm/README.md

-The Magna Carta, signed in 1215, limited the power of the English monarchy and laid the groundwork for modern constitutional law.
+The signing of the Magna Carta in 1215 at Runnymede, England, was a significant step towards establishing the principle of the rule of law.